mruiz7797/double-seven-guitars/docs/testing.md

 - During the responsiveness testing all of the testing was done on Chrome and  Firefox.

-- I also used this website on a variety of android phones and one iphone, and checked it was working as expected.
+- I also used this website on a variety of Android phones and checked it was working as expected.

-- I did not have access to any apple products so I couldn't do any full testing with safari without spending money for simulators.
+- I did not have access to any Apple products so I couldn't do any full testing with Safari without spending money on simulators.

 ## Testing User Stories

-- **A: As a first time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.**
+- **A: As a first-time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.**

 A price list can be accessed from the services page clearly labelled in the nav bar: